 If you like to go clubbing, there are several spots in Santo Domingo for that, which I’m not at all familiar with.
 So sorry, I can’t help you out with nightlife!

 V. Runners Up Things to Do in Santo Domingo

 The below things to do in Santo Domingo are ones I personally don’t think are that great but are popular.
 So here they are just in case something really calls out to you:

 - The Zoo

 - Museo de Historia Natural

-Top Best Accommodation in Santo Domingo
+VI.
+Best Accommodation Hotels in Santo Domingo

 Here are some gorgeous and unique places to stay in Santo Domingo.

 - Casas del XVI Boutique Hotel – $$$$$

 - Island Life Backpacker’s Hostel – $ (pictured above)